 - Committing to an OKR too soon: OKRs commit teams, time and attention to a specific direction.
-If it’s too early for you to know if your revenue model is sustainable, or if there’s product-market fit, avoid setting a committed or aspirational OKR just yet.
+If it’s too early for you to know if your revenue model is sustainable, or if there’s product/market fit, avoid setting a committed or aspirational OKR just yet.
 Rather than setting a goal around what you are striving to accomplish, frame it around what you are trying to learn.
-Read more about learning OKRs, the third category of OKRs: the learning OKR.
+Read more about learning OKRs, the third category of OKRs

 It will help everyone in your organization to state clearly whether completing an OKR is an aspiration or a commitment.
 Your team deserves to know how to gauge and prioritize their efforts before they start organizing the work.